How to apply - Bachelor's

 Documents to upload

-- Transcripts of completed courses and grades
+- Transcripts of completed courses and grades (if issued separately from the Diploma/Certificate)

 NOTE: Students in their final year of high school/upper secondary school, can only apply through our local JU admission and only if the following criteria are met: official semester grades for all high school years including the second-to-last semester of the final year can be submitted and the final official diploma/certificate can be presented during the introduction week in August.
 Predicted grades are not accepted.